 This was the 3-3/8″ “Bass” size.
 It would sell from 1932 until 1939.
 A nice example is shown below, courtesy of author and sportsman A.J.
 Campbell.
 The scarce box is courtesy of Mark Williams.

 “Symploreel” No.372A by Bronson

 An example is shown below.
-These should be considered scarce.
+These models with the agate line guides are desired by both collectors and fishermen.
+They should be considered scarce.

 “Symploreel” No.374 by Bronson